Developmental Care

 • According to the CDC, "because of the lack of sensitivity and specificity, the Denver-II (DDST-II) and the Revised Denver Pre-Screening Developmental Questionnaire (R-DPDQ) are not recommended for appropriate primary-care developmental surveillance."

-Federal Medicaid guidelines require primary health care providers to review development at every well child visit.
+Federal Medicaid guidelines require primary health care providers to review development at every well child well exam.
 This includes:

 • Review cognitive, motor, language, adaptive, and social-emotional milestones.